-- prioritising indicators based on a realistic assessment of their feasibility and usefulness (e.g. during participatory workshops with all key stakeholders); - refining each indicator to make sure it fulfils the 'CREAM' and 'SMART' criteria (see more in Box 6) and can be effectively calculated.
+- prioritising indicators based on a realistic assessment of their feasibility and usefulness (e.g. during participatory workshops with all key stakeholders, including organisations representing vulnerable groups, such as Organisations of People with Disabilities, women's groups, youth, etc.); - refining each indicator to make sure it fulfils the 'CREAM' and 'SMART' criteria (see more in Box 7) and can be effectively calculated.
 This involves mapping each indicator back to its constituting formula (numerator and denominator) and potential data source, as well as defining how often that indicator will be collected and by whom.
+At a minimum, indicators should be disaggregated by sex/gender, disability status and age.
+Other variables relevant to the programme (e.g., ethnicity, marital status, etc.) should also be captured where possible.
+The number of indicators should be manageable and should not overburden the staff responsible for data collection, as this may lead to institutional resistance and poor quality of data.
 For example, see Table 3 below. - organising indicators based on their use.
 For example, distinguishing between those focusing on programme operations ('management' or 'operational' indicators, that could be used by managers at all levels to assess the overall functioning of the policy/programme), and those focusing on results ('analysis' or 'results' indicators, used by high level managers to measure progress against outcomes and for external accountability).
 Within each of these, indicators can then be organised by process and by Log frame level (input, output, etc.).
-See more in Box 5 above.
+See more in Figure 6 above.

-Box 6: SMART and CREAM indicators
+Box 8: SMART and CREAM indicators

 CREAM and SMART principles are used to select good performance indicators.
 SMART and CREAM describe desirable properties of M&E indicators.
-Defining indicatros that are CREAM and SMART amounts to an insurance policy, because the more precise and coherent the indicators, the better focused the measurement strategies will be.
+Defining indicators that are CREAM and SMART amounts to an insurance policy, because the more precise and coherent the indicators, the better focused the measurement strategies will be.

-SMART S SPECIFIC An indicator measures only the design element (output, outcome or impact) that it is intended to measure and none of the other elements in the design Μ MEASURABLE Has the capacity to be counted, observed, analyzed, tested, or challenged Α ATTAINABLE/ ACHIEVABLE The indicator is achievable if the performance target accurately specifies the amount or level of what is to be measured in order to meet the result/outcome.
+SMART S SPECIFIC An indicator measures only the design element (output, outcome or impact) that it is intended to measure and none of the other elements in the design M MEASURABLE Has the capacity to be counted, observed, analyzed, tested, or challenged A ATTAINABLE/ ACHIEVABLE The indicator is achievable if the performance target accurately specifies the amountor level of what is to be measured to meet the result/outcome.
 R RELEVANT An indicator must be relevant.
-It should be a valid measure of the result/outcome and be linked through research and professional expertise.
-There is no reason to create an indicator which does not relate to the larger outcome Т TIMEBOUND The indicator is attached to a time frame.
+It should be a valid measure of the result/ outcomeand be linked through research and professional expertise.
+There is no reason tocreate an indicator which does not relate to the larger outcome Т TIMEBOUND The indicator is attached to a time frame.
 The indicator should state when it will be measured.
-CREAM С CLEAR Precise and unambiguous R RELEVANT Appropriated to the subject matter at hand Е ECONOMIC Available at reasonable cost Α ADEQUATE Able to provide sufficient basis to asses performance Μ MONITORABLE Amenable to independent validation
+CREAM C CLEAR Precise and unambiguous R RELEVANT Appropriated to the subject matter at hand Ε ECONOMIC Available at a reasonable cost A ADEQUATE Able to provide a sufficient basis to assess the performance M MONITORABLE Amenable to independent validation